mehdiben32/mehdiben32.github.io/_pages/about.md

 models to investigate the impact of HIV on hematopoietic stem cells (HSCs).
 This interdisciplinary work bridged biomaterial science with virology, providing novel insights into how HIV affects the stem cell niche.
+This led to the filing of a patent application for the novel idea.
 I further expanded my bioprinting expertise by developing 3D printed neuronal networks, contributing to the field of neural tissue engineering.

 ## Current Research